FransBouma/Massive/README.markdown

 	var products = table.All();
 	//just grab from category 4.
 This uses named parameters var productsFour = table.All(columns: "ProductName as Name", where: "WHERE categoryID=@0",args: 4);

+You can also run ad-hoc queries as needed:
+	var result = tbl.Query("SELECT * FROM Categories");

+This will pull categories and enumerate the results - streaming them as opposed to bulk-fetching them (thanks to Jeroen Haegebaert for the code).
+If you need to run a Fetch - you can:
+	var result = tbl.Fetch("SELECT * FROM Categories");

+If you want to have a Paged result set - you can:
+	var result = tbl.Paged(where: "UnitPrice > 20", currentPage:2, pageSize: 20);
+In this example, ALL of the arguments are optional and default to reasonable values.
+CurrentPage defaults to 1, pageSize defaults to 20, where defaults to nothing.

 What you get back is IEnumerable < ExpandoObject > - meaning that it's malleable and exciting.
 It will take the shape of whatever you return in your query, and it will have properties and so on.
 You can assign events to it, you can create delegates on the fly.
 You can give it chocolate, and it will kiss you.